What's Up With Online Therapy and Marriage Counseling?

 At the same time, there's no disputing that many now-happy folks have found the love of their life via web-based matchmaking services.

-If furniture and love now can be found online, what about psychotherapy?
+If wedding ring sales, good furniture and new love now can be found online, what about finding a therapist?

 Each year an ever-higher percentage of my clients find me from my website.
 Whereas most people used to get the name of a therapist from their physician, now they turn to Dr. Google.